ionic-team/ionic-enterprise-starter/website/docs/secure-storage.md

 ionic g service services/storage
 ```

-In the newly created service, we will add logic to support storage natively on iOS and Android, as well as support for storage on the web and simple use cases.
+In the newly created service, we first initial the `storage` object and specify the order in which we prefer to use the storage drivers.
+Next, we will add logic to support storage natively on iOS and Android, as well as support for storage on the web and simple use cases.

 ```typescript title="src/app/services/storage.service.ts"
 import { Injectable } from "@angular/core";